smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 Not only do you have the ability to get data from these modules, but, if you have the right permissions, you can also set module data.

 #### Getting Consent to Control a Module (RPC v6.0+)
 Some OEMs may wish to ask the driver for consent before a user can control a module.
-The @![iOS]`SDLGetInteriorVehicleDataConsent`!@@![android, javaSE, javaEE]`GetInteriorVehicleDataConsent`!@ RPC will alert the driver for consent in some OEM head units if the module if not free (another user has control) and `allowMultipleAccess` (multiple users can access/set the data at the same time) is `true`.
+The @![iOS]`SDLGetInteriorVehicleDataConsent`!@@![android, javaSE, javaEE]`GetInteriorVehicleDataConsent`!@ RPC will alert the driver in some OEM head units if the module is not free (another user has control) and `allowMultipleAccess` (multiple users can access/set the data at the same time) is `true`.
 The `allowMultipleAccess` property is part of the `moduleInfo` in the module object.

 Check the `allowed` property in the @![iOS]`SDLGetInteriorVehicleDataConsentResponse`!@@![android, javaSE, javaEE]`GetInteriorVehicleDataConsentResponse`!@ to see what modules can be controlled.
 Note that the order of the `allowed` array is 1-1 with the `moduleIds` array you passed into the @![iOS]`SDLGetInteriorVehicleDataConsent`!@@![android, javaSE, javaEE]`GetInteriorVehicleDataConsent`!@ RPC.